 Curiously enough, I recall a street-embedded fountain that was installed in South King St about two years ago.
 I even saw it turned-on soon after.
 But it has not been operated since.

 Or perhaps the lack of fountains is due to a fear of destruction or vandalism?

 OK, it must be admitted that the Irish people are unusually destructive when it comes to public spaces, as the general shabbiness, littering and vandalism of our city testifies.

 But that simply suggests a design constraint ... make things that are durable and robust.
 Surely the success of the bike scheme shows that it can be done.
 Design with destruction in mind and it may survive.

 Does it matter anyway?

 And yet, for all my whining, does it really matter?

-Yet, in truth I feel that an authority that could allow developments like Priory Hall to proceed has forfeited the benefit of the doubt.
+Hilarious I know.
+An authority that could allow developments like Priory Hall to proceed has forfeited the benefit of the doubt.

-In short, we must assume that Dublin will continue to muddle on as an average city.
-A place that has a few great things about it, but remains generally shallow in experience and confused in appearance.
+In short, we must assume that Dublin will continue to muddle on as a very, very below-average city.
+A place that has one or two nice things, but is generally unbelievably shabby, grubby, shallow in experience and very confused in appearance.